simeononsecurity/simeononsecurity.ch/content/articles/docker-vs-vms/index.md

 date: 2020-02-02
 toc: true
 draft: false
-description: "Discover the power of Docker in cloud computing, as it outpaces VMs with its simplicity, scalability, security, and cost-effectiveness, in this informative and SEO optimized article."
+description: "Discover the power of Docker in cloud computing, as it outpaces VMs with its simplicity, scalability, security, and cost-effectiveness, in this article."
 tags: ["Docker", "Virtual Machines", "VMs", "Cloud Computing", "Containers", "Simplicity", "Scalability", "Security", "Cost-effectiveness", "Dockerfile", "Building, testing and deploying", "Isolation", "Security track record", "Cost comparison", "Informative article"]
 ---
 # Unleashing the Power of Docker: Why it Dominates VMs in Modern Cloud Computing